Second-Degree Burn in Children

 How can I help my child live with a second-degree burn?

-from sunlight.
 Your child should stay out of the sun and use sunscreen.

 When should I call my child's healthcare provider?